-Most citizens are welcoming with foreigners at first.
-The natives and the new arrivals can learn from each other, expand their view of the world, merge destinies and work together for a better life and common future.
+Most citizens welcome foreigners at first.
+The natives and the new arrivals can learn from each other, expand their views of the world, merge destinies, and work together for a better life and common future.
 Immigrants can bring skills that are in demand, join the workforce and contribute to the economic success and cultural diversity of their adoptive country.
-But when too many people come at once, it leads to frictions.
-The more arrive in a shorter period of time, the more different and compact their goals and values, the less they contribute to the common good, the more dangerous are the conflicts that arise.
-The positive effects of immigration revert and the atmosphere becomes polarized and toxic for everybody.
+But when too many people come at once, it leads to friction.
+The more who arrive in a short period of time, the more different their goals and values, the less they contribute to the common good, the more dangerous are the conflicts that arise.
+The positive effects of immigration revert, and the atmosphere becomes polarized and toxic for everybody.
 It is a fatal mistake to think this problem can be solved with an integration course.